Simp1y/Redis-FAQ/README.md

 *

 ### To set the password, edit your redis.conf file, find this line:
-"# requirepass foobared", then uncomment it and change foobared to your password.
+`# requirepass foobared`, then uncomment it and change foobared to your password.
 Make sure you choose something pretty long, 32 characters or so would probably be good